SubleXBle/Fail2Ban-Report/README.md

 ---

 ## 🛣️ Roadmap
-> I gave up the usual Roadmap - to have more freedom with development
+> I gave up the usual Roadmap - to have more freedom with development - Things like Multiserver was never on the Roadmap but allways in my mind.
 > Using Fail2Ban-Report since it exists i have got some different views in terms of what do I want and how I think about what this project can become with a little time and polish.
 > Suggestions and Ideas still welcome at any time (see Discussions)

 ## 👀 Outlook
 - 📦 Further Improvements & Security Enhancements
-  - Moving `archive/` to `/opt` makes little sense if `www-data` still needs access.
-  - Working on a solution to authorize changes made to JSON files via the web interface.
-- 🐳 A Docker image is expected probably around version v0.5.x

 ---